13pgeiser/debian_chromebook_XE303C12/Readme.rst

 Boot on USB stick
 *****************

-Once the USB key is ready, plug it in the black usb connector (ie USB 2.0) of the chromebook .
-Start it and press ctrl-u (assuming you've already configured the developer mode).
+Once the USB key is ready, plug it in the **black** usb connector (ie USB 2.0) of the chromebook .
+Start the machine and press ctrl-u (assuming you've already configured the developer mode).
 Wait for the system to boot.

 user: root